RyanHope/PyViewX/Readme.rst

 PyViewX
 =======

-|PyViewX| is library for communicating with eye trackers via the iViewX server
+|pyviewx| is library for communicating with eye trackers via the iViewX server
 software from SensoMotoric Instruments.

 Here's a basic example of usage::

-	from PyViewX.client import iViewXClient
+	from pyviewx.client import iViewXClient
 	from panglery import Pangler
 	from twisted.internet import reactor